Altair015/Guessing_Number/README.md

 Hope you will enjoy the game.

 !!!
-The repository is meant for the development, but must not be used without my consent. !!!
+The repository is meant for the development, but must not be used in the production environment without my consent. !!!